 8. Visit Alexandria’s Old Town

 Head across the river to Alexandria, VA, a small town with cobblestone streets dotted with colonial buildings and historical landmarks.
+You can grab a drink or a meal at one of the many restaurants along the waterfront or visit the Carlyle House, a manor from the 1700s.
+For a look at what the pre-Revolutionary Alexandria harbor was like, check out the replica of the first ship commissioned by the Continental Navy, the Providence.
 One of the most fun things to do here is the pub crawl/haunted ghost tour, where you explore historic places and haunted buildings while also visiting different pubs.
-Nightly Spirits runs tours for $25 USD per person.
+Nightly Spirits runs tours for $30 USD per person.
 While you’re here, don’t miss the old colonial manors, the former torpedo factory, and the skinniest historic house in the USA (it’s just 7 feet wide!).

 9. Explore the National Gallery of Art

-This museum has two wings: the east wing, which houses the gallery’s more modern works (Henri Matisse, Mark Rothko); and the west wing, which contains the collection’s older works (Sandro Botticelli to Claude Monet).
+The museum was dedicated in 1941 and currently houses more than 150,000 works of art.
+There are has two wings to explore: the east wing, which houses the gallery’s more modern works (including works by Henri Matisse and Mark Rothko); and the west wing, which contains the collection’s older works (such as works by Sandro Botticelli and Claude Monet).
+There’s even a painting by Leonardo da Vinci on display.
 You’ll see a lot of artists painting here and it’s fascinating watching them work to recreate these historic masterpieces.
 During the summer, the Sculpture Garden often hosts live music too.
 Admission is free but reservations need to be made online.

 10. Visit Embassies during Passport DC